Amal Maher: Career

 Maher has held several concerts in Egypt and the neighboring countries.
 In 2009, she appeared in several festivals in the region.
 She recorded a second album which is still unreleased.
 Initially scheduled for 2010, the release date was postponed to the New Year, then to mid-January, and so on and so forth.
 She released an album called Araf Mnein in 2011, and it won an award for "Best Album by a Female Artist".

+In June 2021, she announced her retirement from the music industry, for personal reasons.
+In September 2023, her five-song album "Ana Kwaiesa" was released, after a two-year career hiatus, and four years after her last album "Asl El Ehsas" in 2019.